Start Earlier. Build Momentum Faster.

 Children who begin ABA therapy earlier show significantly greater improvement across key life skills.

-In our outcomes study:
+In our outcomes study using the Vineland Assessment:

 • +20.3 average improvement for children who started at age 2